dustinpfister/blog_posts/_posts/lodash_range.md

 That is it for today, just wanted to do a quick post on a simple topic like this when it comes to the subject of creating an array of numbers that are with a range using lodash and native javaScript. lodash does have a lot of little methods like this that are not that complex, but do help save me the time of making a solution from scratch, or hunting something down at stack overflow.
 There is also a lot to be said as to the question if lodash is something that we should still even be bothering with when starting a new project also these days.
 The lodash range method is not one of the best methods to help support a case to continue using lodash, but maybe getting into all of that is a mater for another post.

+I do get around to editing my content on lodash now and then.
+So at some point in the future I might get around to expanding this post more.
+However there might only be so much more to write about when it comes to this topic actually.
+So maybe the only thing to do at this post would be to make a few simple use case examples.
+When there is not much more to write about when it comes to the method itself, as well as the native counterparts, some times that is all that there is to do when it come to moving forward more.